ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 8pm, then showers and thunderstorms between 8pm and 11pm, then showers and thunderstorms
-         likely between 11pm and 1am, then showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms before 11pm, then showers and thunderstorms likely between 11pm and 1am, then showers and thunderstorms.
          Some of the storms could produce heavy rain.
 Mostly cloudy.
 Low around 69, with temperatures rising to around 72 overnight.
-Southwest wind 7 to 12 mph, with gusts as high as 25 mph.
+         Southwest wind 7 to 12 mph, with gusts as high as 20 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">